-All new PLUS Loans disbursed on or after July 1, 2006, bear a fixed interest rate of not greater than 8.5%.
+All new PLUS Loans disbursed on or after July 1, 2006, but before July 1, 2010, bear a fixed interest rate of not greater than 8.5%.

 Repayment.
 Repayment of principal of PLUS Loans is required to commence no later than sixty (60) days after the date of the last disbursement of such loan, subject to certain deferral provisions.
 The deferral provisions which apply are more limited than those which apply to Stafford Loans.
 Interest on PLUS Loans for which principal payments are deferred may be paid monthly or quarterly if agreed by the borrower and the lender, or may be capitalized and added to the principal amount of the loan not more frequently than quarterly by the lender.
 PLUS Loan borrowers must be offered the same repayment options as Stafford borrowers, except that an income based repayment plan is not available to PLUS Loan borrowers who are parents or to Consolidation borrowers if their Consolidation Loans were used to pay off Parent PLUS Loans.
-See "THE FEDERAL STAFFORD LOAN PROGRAM - Repayment" above.
+See "The Federal Stafford Loan Program - Repayment" above.